aionrobotics/docs/docs/r-series.rst

 The R series represents AION ROBOTICS smallest weight class UGVs.

-- The R1 is 4x4 skid-steer chassis designed for educational or professional research & development applications.
+- The R1 is a 4x4 skid-steer UGV designed for educational or professional research & development applications.

-- The R6 is a light commercial weatherproof chassis designed with custom integrations in mind.
+- The R6 is a 6x6 light commercial, weatherproof UGV configurable to customer specifications.

 .. toctree::